Frank Bossard

-Frank Clifton Bossard (13 December 1912 – 19 June 2001) was a British Secret Intelligence Service agent who provided classified documents to the Soviet Union in the 1960s.
+Frank Clifton Bossard (13 December 1912 – 19 June 2001) was a British Secret Intelligence Service officer who provided classified documents to the Soviet Union in the 1960s.

 Early life

 Bossard was born in 1912 to a poor single mother, Ethel Bossard (née Clifton).
 His father, Frank Bossard, a journeyman joiner, died before he was born.
 His mother worked as a housekeeper and general store manager in Gedney, Lincolnshire until 1923, when she married a farmer and moved to the country.
 Bossard dropped out of school when his stepfather could no longer afford it and became a store clerk.
 Despite his lack of education, Bossard became interested in radios, building his first one at sixteen.

 In the 1930s, Bossard joined the British Union of Fascists, but felt himself out of place among people whom he regarded as upper-class.
 Eventually, he saved enough money to attend radio technology courses at Norwich Technical College.
 When he ran out of money, he was arrested for attempting to cash a forged cheque in 1934.
 Bossard served six months hard labour, a fact he suppressed throughout most of his career.

 Bossard married his first wife, Ethel Isobel Brash, on 26 February 1941 at St Simon's Parish Church, Southsea.